bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

   this argument subset.
 * “An empty value” is written as an empty place.
 It is written a comment `/* empty */` usually.
-* The printable characters sequence is written in quotation marks:
+* The printable character sequence is written in quotation marks:
  `'Hello, World!'`.
 * The function `F` call with an argument arg is written as `<F arg>`.